-History San José is excited to begin offering online access to our catalog.
-We will continuously be adding more of our Library, Archives, and Photographs records to the online interface, and encourage you to explore one of the largest and most comprehensive regional history collections in the state of California.
+Over 30,000 records from History San José's catalog are available here for searching.
+We will continue to add more records to our online interface, and encourage you to explore one of the largest and most comprehensive regional history collections in the state of California.

 Many of our photographs are available for purchase from PrintRoom at http://historysanjose.printroom.com.
 These photographs contain "Print Room" in the Subject Terms field.
 To search for images available from PrintRoom, use "print room" as a keyword search, or use the Advanced Search page and enter "Print Room" where indicated.

 The Research Library and Archives contains over 5,000 printed publications documenting our local history, the businesses and industries that thrived in the Valley, biographies of local citizens, and trade catalogs and instruction manuals for companies and products of local significance.
 It also includes more than 5,000 linear feet of archival records and manuscripts, architectural drawings and specifications, maps, oral histories, and audio and film materials.
 Records of the Pueblo of San José (founded 1777) are the oldest municipal records in the state, while contemporary documentation of Silicon Valley captures the reinvention of the future almost daily.